A new national group of leading American Muslims and American Jews coming together to advocate for issues of common concern.

-ABIGAIL POGREBIN is the author of the new book, My Jewish Year: 18 Holidays, One Wondering Jew, which was featured on The Today Show.
-She also wrote Stars of David: Prominent Jews Talk about Being Jewish, for which she interviewed 62 famous Jews about their religious identity, and One and the Same, about the realities of life as a twin.
+Abigail Pogrebin is an author of several books, including My Jewish Year: 18 Holidays, One Wondering Jew, Stars of David: Prominent Jews Talk about Being Jewish, for which she interviewed 62 famous Jews about their religious identity, and One and the Same, about the realities of life as a twin.
 Formerly a producer for Charlie Rose and Bill Moyers at PBS and Mike Wallace at 60 Minutes, she has written for Newsweek, New York Magazine, The Forward, Tablet, and The Daily Beast.
 She has moderated conversations for AJC, the Manhattan JCC, the Streicker Center, the Shalom Hartman Institute, the Jewish Week, and the Bronfman Foundation.
 She is the current President of Central Synagogue in New York City.

 Emmy RossumEmmy Rossum

-Rossum was born in New York City in 1986 and attended the Spence School until 1996.
-She earned her high school degree through Stanford University’s Education Program for Gifted Youth (EPGY) and Northwestern University’s Center for Talent Development (CTD).
+Emmy earned her high school degree through Stanford University’s Education Program for Gifted Youth and Northwestern University’s Center for Talent Development.

 Rabbi Yehuda SarnaRabbi Yehuda Sarna

-Rabbi Yehuda Sarna is the University Chaplain at New York University and the Executive Director for the Edgar M. Bronfman Center for Jewish Student Life at NYU.
-Ordained at Yeshiva University, Rabbi Sarna believes that there is no contradiction between being deeply rooted in one’s own tradition, and being relevant in the public sphere.
-As a faculty member of the Robert F. Wagner School for Public Service, Rabbi Sarna established the first academic minor in Multifaith Leadership at any major research university.
-In 2012, he co-founded the Of Many Institute for Multifaith Leadership with Chelsea Clinton, Linda Mills, and Imam Khalid Latif.
+Rabbi Yehuda Sarna is the University Chaplain at New York University (NYU) and Executive Director for the Edgar M. Bronfman Center for Jewish Student Life at NYU.
+Ordained at Yeshiva University, Rabbi Sarna believes that there is no contradiction between deep rootedness in one’s own tradition and relevance in the broader public sphere.
+As a faculty member at the Robert F. Wagner School for Public Service, Rabbi Sarna established the first academic minor in Multifaith Leadership at any major research university.
+In 2012, he co-founded the Of Many Institute for Multifaith Leadership, together with Chelsea Clinton, Linda Mills, and Imam Khalid Latif.

 Rabbi Julie SchonfeldRabbi Julie Schonfeld

-Rabbi Julie Schonfeld is the Chief Executive Officer of the Rabbinical Assembly and served on President Obama’s White House Council for Faith-Based and Neighborhood Partnerships.
+Rabbi Julie Schonfeld is Executive Vice President of the Rabbinical Assembly, and served on President Obama’s White House Council for Faith-Based and Neighborhood Partnerships.
 In 2012, she was part of a mission of religious leaders that went on a six-city tour to Indonesia, Jordan, the Palestinian Authority, and Israel to highlight the role of religion in advancing Middle East peace.

 Imam Talib M. ShareefImam Talib M. Shareef

-Imam Talib M. Shareef is President and Imam of the historic Nation’s Mosque, Masjid Muhammad, a prominent African American mosque in D.C.
-He is the vice chair and national chaplain of the Muslim Veterans Association after having served the USAF over 30 years.
+Imam Talib M. Shareef is President and Imam of the historic Nation’s Mosque, Masjid Muhammad, a prominent African American mosque in Washington, D.C.
+He is the vice chair and national chaplain of the Muslim Veterans Association, after having served in the U.S. Air Force for over 30 years.
 He participated as the primary Imam in the Abuja Peace Declaration organized by the International Global Peace Foundation and the Institute for Peace and Conflict Resolution in Nigeria.
-He is the President of the Interfaith Conference of Metropolitan Washington.
-He was the first Imam with military service to offer prayer at an opening session of the U.S. Congress.
+He is President of the Interfaith Conference of Metropolitan Washington, and was the first Imam with military service to offer a prayer at an opening session of the U.S. Congress.
 Under the high patronage of His Majesty Mohammed VI, the King of Morocco, Imam Shareef received the Kingdom’s highest Royal Medal and honor for his outstanding interfaith leadership.
-He has been honored at the White House and has spoken at the Pentagon, Department of Homeland Security and at peace conventions in Northern Ireland, South America, South Korea, and South Africa.
+He has been honored at the White House and has spoken at the Pentagon, the Department of Homeland Security, and at peace conventions in Northern Ireland, South America, South Korea, and South Africa.